Mildred Darby: Biography

-"The thing was about the size of a sheep, thin, gaunt and shadowy in parts.
-It’s face was human, or to be more accurate, inhuman, in it’s vileness, with large holes of blackness for eyes, loose slobbery lips, and a thick saliva-dripping jaw, sloping back suddenly into its neck!
+The thing was about the size of a sheep, thin, gaunt and shadowy in parts.
+Its face was human, or to be more accurate, inhuman, in its vileness, with large holes of blackness for eyes, loose slobbery lips, and a thick saliva-dripping jaw, sloping back suddenly into its neck!
 Nose it had none, only spreading, cancerous cavities, the whole face being a uniform tint of grey.
 This too, was the colour of the dark coarse hair covering its head, neck and body.
-It’s forearms were thickly coated with the same hair, so were its paws, large, loose and hand-shaped; and it sat on it’s hind legs, one hand or paw was raised, and a claw-like finger was extended ready to scratch the paint.
-It’s lustreless eyes, which seemed half decomposed, and looked incredibly foul, stared into mine, and the horrible smell which had before offended my nostrils, only a hundred times intensified, came up to my face, filling me with a deadly nausea.
-I noticed the lower half of the creature was indefinite and seemed semi-transparent-at least, I could see the framework of the door that led into the gallery through its body."
+Its forearms were thickly coated with the same hair, so were its paws, large, loose and hand-shaped; and it sat on its hind legs, one hand or paw was raised, and a claw-like finger was extended ready to scratch the paint.
+Its lustreless eyes, which seemed half decomposed, and looked incredibly foul, stared into mine, and the horrible smell which had before offended my nostrils, only a hundred times intensified, came up to my face, filling me with a deadly nausea.
+I noticed the lower half of the creature was indefinite and seemed semi-transparent-at least, I could see the framework of the door that led into the gallery through its body.

 A friend of the Darbys was Rex Ingram, who went on to be a director in the US and used many of the ideas of the Gothic novel in his work.
 Mildred Darby told him many of the ghost stories of the castle.
 Another visitor was St. John D. Seymour who wrote the True Book of Irish Ghost Stories (1914) and who documents various diverse hauntings.

 The creature described by Darby as haunting the house is known as The Elemental.
 According to a letter Mildred Darby sent to Sydney Carroll: